adamlwgriffiths/imraylib/README.md

 If you don't care about this, there is a convenience function `send_all_events` which will send all Raylib data to Imgui and "just work".

+## Installation

+`pip install imraylib`

+Until [raylibpy](https://github.com/overdev/raylib-py) merges the `raylibpy-3.7` branch to master, you must manually install it from Git.

 ## Dependencies